Pink Stem Borer (Sesamia inferens Walker) is the less to more destructive insect in Maize crop.

 This valuable crop is cultivated worldwide.
 USA, India, Argentina are the major maize growing country in the world.

 According to wikipedia maize is a staple food in different parts of the world, and its production is more than rice and wheat, the two most important food crops in the world.
 Both genetically modified and hybrid maize are responsible for high production of this crop.

-Genetically modified maize covers more area in USA.
+Genetically, modified maize covers more area in USA.
 Cultivation and production of hybrid maize is more popular in India.
-Major maize growing states in India are, Maharashtra, Punjab, Andhra Pradesh, W. Bengal, Bihar, Madhya Pradesh and Rajsthan.
+Major maize growing states in India are, Maharashtra, Punjab, Andhra Pradesh, W. Bengal, Bihar, Madhya Pradesh and Rajasthan.

 Maize plays important role in different sectors, related with agriculture.
 More than 55 percent of produced maize is used for food, 14 percent in live stock, 18 percent in poultry, 12 percent in starch industries and only 1 percent as seed (Rathore, 2001, Ref.
 1).